obsidianzh/obsidian-docs/en/How to/Add aliases to note.md

 ### Set aliases

-Starting in 0.9.16, you're able to specify the "aliases" property in a note's [[YAML front matter]] like so:
+Starting in 0.9.16, you're able to specify the "aliases" property in a note's [[en/Advanced topics/YAML front matter]] like so:

 ```
 ---